APPLIES TO: This throttle position sensor (TPS) circuit wiring diagram applies to the following vehicles:

 Not sure if the above TPS fits your particular Jeep Grand Cherokee?
 Don't worry, once you get to the site, they'll make sure it fits by asking you the particulars of your vehicle.
 If it doesn't fit, they'll find you the right one.

-If this tutorial was helpful/informative, you can find a complete list of tutorials here: Jeep 4.0L Index of Articles.
+You can find a complete list of wiring diagrams and diagnostic tutorials here:

 Here's a sample of the tutorials you'll find there: